Pholisa-Fatyela/Book-Notes/Clean Code.md

 [(return to table of contents)](#toc)

 + This chapter focuses on four rules of simple design (due to Kent Beck) that facilitate the emergence of clean structures

-+ _Rule 1:_ Runs all the tests
+#### _Rule 1:_ Runs all the tests

 + Systems must function as they're intended; otherwise, how "clean" or "simple" they are doesn't really matter
 + Continuous testing (TDD) may expose excessive coupling or complexity in the code, since tests are harder to write for convoluted code
 + For example, if a class/method has "more than one responsibility", it will quickly become apparent that two separate functions are being tested for one entity

-+ _Rule 2:_ Contains no duplication
+#### _Rule 2:_ Contains no duplication

 + Similar/identical lines of code are obvious candidates for refactoring
 + Functions with similar implementations may contain duplication; perhaps refactor one to use the other, or extract the shared implementation details into a third function that both other functions call
 + Higher-level duplication may require new class inheritance schemes, abstract classes, or interfaces

-+ _Rule 3:_ Expresses the intent of the programmers
+#### _Rule 3:_ Expresses the intent of the programmers

 + Much of this book has already dealt with ways to make code expressive: choose descriptive names, write small functions/classes, and include a test suite that clearly demonstrates desired behavior

-+ _Rule 4:_ Minimizes the number of classes and methods
+#### _Rule 4:_ Minimizes the number of classes and methods

-    + Creating a class or method for every possible bit of code that could possilby be its own class or method ends up defeating expressiveness and simplicity, at a certain point
++ Creating a class or method for every possible bit of code that could possibly be its own class or method ends up defeating expressiveness and simplicity, at a certain point
 + On the other hand, having too _few_ classes and methods (especially large ones) may indicate that they each have too much responsibility
 + Don't go overboard on "no duplication", "expressive naming", or any other design philosophies that lead to a counterproductive, excessively high number of classes or methods

 ### Quotes